Grand Teton Weather - Climbing Decision Support Page

 The Catwalk - Mid-afternoon August 9th, 2015.

-Keep in mind that the days get colder and shorter as we roll through summer.
 You'll have about 16 hours of daylight during the 2nd-to-last week in June when the summer solstice arrives in GTNP.
+The days get shorter as we roll through summer.

 You'll find more snow at the lower elevations in the month of June compared to September; however, the June days are longer and warmer.
-June usually gets more thunderstorms but September's storms typically bring snow and ice that sticks around.
+June usually gets more thunderstorms but September's storms typically bring snow and ice that sticks around due to shorter days, lower temps and changing sun angles.
 These two months are considered part of the shoulder season for climbing in GTNP.

 ~ Atmospheric Pressure & Altitude ~

 The atmospheric pressure atop the Grand has slightly more than half the atmospheric pressure found at sea level: 0.58 atm (at 40°F) vs 1.0 atm found at sea level.
 It is common to find 600hPa of pressure near the elevation of the Grand.
 That is about .59atm, 8.7psi, and 17.7inHg.
+Many atmospheric maps show a specific pressure value.
 A jet stream map close to 500hPa (500mb) is usually associated with atmospheric pressure near 18,000 ft.
-A higher jet stream near 300hPa (30K ft) can have a very different movement.
-You can see this play out on animated wind maps if you change the target atmospheric pressure, or change the forecast model used (more here, and here too).
+300hPa is near 30K ft.
+You can see the different wind patterns at various elevations play out on animated wind maps by changing the target atmospheric pressure, or change the forecast model used (more here).

-Atmospheric pressure changes with the weather so these are estimates based upon a set of parameters much like the simplified Ideal Gas Law from high school chemistry which relates pressure and temperature, etc.
+Atmospheric pressure changes with the weather so these are estimates based upon a set of parameters that may not reflect actual elevations and pressures in your area.

 ~ Hypothermia ~